Brisinger/word_extractor/README.md

 # First Word Extractor

 A Rust command-line utility that extracts the first and second words from a given string input.
+The project serves as both a functional word extraction utility and an educational example of Rust's ownership and borrowing system, with detailed comments explaining the algorithms and memory management principles.

 ## Features